 A few uniformed policemen from a paddy-wagon rouse the men who aren’t stirring, loaded them up.
 They will be taken to court in front of Judge George T. Murphy.
 One fellow will be the 129th arrest, the 36th time that year; when Judge Murphy made a comment about his arrest record, the poor fellow responds, “Isn’t that grand,” he received 90 days at Detroit House of Correction (DeHoCo).

 It also revealed that men can come back from skid-row.
 Danny, a pleasant-faced fifty-four-year-old Irish-American who lives in Detroit, is a case in point.
-Statistically speaking, Eddie has returned from the dead.
+Statistically speaking, Danny has returned from the dead.
 For a quarter century he lived either on the Avenue or in the Detroit House of Correction, a guest of the city because of drunkenness.
-The normal end of the likes of Danny used to be either the Wayne County Hospital-for the insane-or the Wayne County Morgue.
+The normal end of the likes of Danny, used to be either the Wayne County Hospital, for the insane or the Wayne County Morgue.
 He eventually found a spiritual program.
 He is one of the 250 exhibits cited to prove the Motor City’s contention that skid row can be abolished.

 The most noxious of several skid-row areas in the Michigan metropolis is a nineteen block section bounded by Cass, Howard, Fifth and Jones streets.
 For five roaring blocks this municipal cancer lies athwart Michigan Avenue, the main stem from the Michigan Central Railroad Terminal to the glittering downtown hotel district.

 Casualties of skid row are taken to Detroit Receiving Hospital.
 There are “wine sores” – foul smelling skin eruptions brought on by prolonged deficiencies of diet.
-There are broken bones and hideous head and eye wounds – from falls and beatings by jack rollers.
+There are broken bones, hideous head and eye wounds from falls and beatings by jack rollers.

 There are many more stories of failures, than stories of successes.